 You will have tallied up your points sheet and given it to the teachers to confirm your additions/decision on points.
+Any objections from teachers regarding the score sheet should be heard now - any disputes that cannot be resolved on the day should be sent to the Mock Law Coordinator as soon as possible.

-While you are waiting, give a short judgement on who won the legal case.
+Once the score sheet has been reviewed and signed, give a short judgement on who won the legal case.
 It only needs to be long enough to explain why you found the Prosecution/Plaintiff case or the Defence case was successful.

-When the teachers/coaches give the sheets, the Magistrate will announce who has won the Mock Trial.
+Once feedback has been given, you will than announce who has won the Mock Trial by most points.